4waisenkinder/4waisenkinder.github.io/source/_posts/2014-03-06-import-once-in-sass-the-foundation-way.markdown

 - foundation
 ---

-Currently I am working on a huge so called "redesign", which means to make a big ecommerce plattform responsive.
+Currently I am working on a huge so called "redesign", which means to make a big e-commerce plattform responsive.
 But it is not only about fiddling a few media queries into some existant CSS.
-For me that is the perfect opportunity to clean up everything and build up a nice CSS architecture.
+For me that is the perfect opportunity to clean up everything and build up a nice and modular CSS architecture.
 Each component separated into its own file.
 Margins, paddings, widths, colors, etc. controlled by a main config file.
-Maintainable and nice to work with.
+Maintainable and easy to work with.
 The tech stack is quite modern, so that I had the perfect basement to do fancy stuff.<!-- more -->

-I decided to include the [Foundation front-end framework](http://foundation.zurb.com/) into our stack and started playing around with.
+I decided to include the [Foundation front-end framework](http://foundation.zurb.com/) into our stack and started playing around with it.
 No matter, if you want to use all their styles or just a few components (the `block-grid` is awesome by the way) the source code is really worth a look.
-It is highly configurable and easily to integrate with your own components.
+It is highly configurable and easily to integrate next to your own components.

 Any complex system consists of tons of little components.
 When starting to model them in a CSS architecture multiple dependencies come up rather quickly.
 [Brad Frost](https://twitter.com/brad_frost) describes this principle really good in his article [Atomic Design](http://bradfrostweb.com/blog/post/atomic-web-design/).
 Basically it's really simple.